nodesource/nsolid-kubernetes/README.md

 ### Common Gotchas

-If you get the following message when trying to run `docker build` or communicating with the kubernetes api.
+If you get the following message when trying to run `docker build` or communicating with the Kubernetes API.

 ```bash
 Error response from daemon: client is newer than server (client API version: 1.24, server API version: 1.23)